appt-org/appt-website/src/data/code-samples/en/accessibility-focus-indicator/swift-ui.md

 @AccessibilityFocusState private var isEmailFocused: Bool
 @State private var email = ""
 var body: some View {
-    NavigationView {
     Form {
         TextField("Email", text: $email, prompt: Text("Email"))
             // Binds the focus state of this TextField to the 'isEmailFocused' property.
             .accessibilityFocused($isEmailFocused)
             // The border color changes based on whether the TextField is focused:
             .border(isEmailFocused ? .red : .clear)
-        }
     }
 }
 ```